DESI DR1 Ly{\alpha} 1D power spectrum: The Fast Fourier Transform estimator measurement: Data splits and variations

 \subsection{Analysis variation and data split conclusion}

 We performed an extensive data split study to find potential biases in our $\pk$ measurement.
 Those data splits allow us to validate our measurement and improve the characterization of systematic uncertainties.
-Notably, this study indicates that the impact of $AI$ BAL on the $\pk$ measurement cannot be ignored, and we changed the baseline measurement to mask the associated absorptions.
+Notably, this study indicates that the impact of $AI$ BAL on the $\pk$ measurement cannot be ignored, and we changed the baseline measurement to mask the associated absorptions, and correct for the masking (NEWBASE).
 This analysis shows that some effects are slightly changing the global trend of $\pk$, and some imprint fluctuations sufficient not to pass our statistical tests.
 We can also note that the "Correlation $p$-value" test is especially severe.
-Removing the sub-samples that do not pass the tests would imply a significant statistical drop; we then keep them for this paper.
-First, those effects (continuum fitting variations, number of exposures, amplifier splits, and \civ~EW quasar population) should be considered as baseline variations for any cosmological interpretation.
+Removing the sub-samples that do not pass the tests would imply a significant statistical drop; we then keep them for the new baseline used in this paper (NEWBASE).
+First, those effects (continuum fitting variations, $\snr$ cut, number of exposures, and \civ~EW quasar population) should be considered as baseline variations for any cosmological interpretation.
 Secondly, those sub-samples should potentially be removed for future DESI releases with even larger data sets available.